200hr Teacher Training

 - Complete and become a certified Lighting the Path yoga teacher and registered Yoga Alliance 200 RYT.

-This training is 200hr registered with Yoga Alliance and is offered in two formats each year: a 24-day intensive program in San Francisco, CA and a six-month weekend program in Berkeley, CA. Click the button below to get started.
+This training is 200hr registered with Yoga Alliance and is offered in two formats each year: a 24-day intensive program in Bali and a six-month weekend program in Berkeley, CA. Click the button below to get started.

 Lighting the Path 200hr Teacher Training with Pete G